Treetrain1/Survival-Remastered/server/serverpack.md

 If the server loads:
-Test actions and make sure there are no major bugs Test performance
+Test actions and make sure there are no major bugs.
+Test performance.

 If the server crashes on load:

-Go into latest.log and find the location where it crashed Find what mod causes the crash
+Go into latest.log and find the location where it crashed

+Find what mod causes the crash

 If the mod is new, remove it.
-If it was recently updated, revert versions Test until it loads, then go back to "If the server loads:" above
+If it was recently updated, revert versions

+Test until it loads, then go back to "If the server loads:" above